Nuix/discover-api-toolkit/powershell/readme.md

 Until this module is available in PowershellGallery, you can install directly from Github
 1. Clone this repository
 2. Open PowerShell and change to the `.\discover-api-toolkit\powershell` sub-directory
-3. Import the module by running the following command in PowerShell: `Import-Module \\Path\to\RingtailAPI`, replacing `\\Path\to\` with the actual full path
+3. Import the module by running the following command in PowerShell: `Import-Module \\Path\to\DiscoverAPIToolkit`, replacing `\\Path\to\` with the actual full path
-4. Alternatively, install the module by copying the RingtailAPI directory to one of the valid module locations outlined here: https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx
+4. Alternatively, install the module by copying the DiscoverAPIToolkit directory to one of the valid module locations outlined here: https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx
 5. Verify that the module is loaded correctly by running the following command in PowerShell:
-`Get-Command -Module RingtailAPI`
+`Get-Command -Module DiscoverAPIToolkit`
-If the RingtailAPI module has been imported successfully, this will return a list of commands provided by the module.
+If the DiscoverAPIToolkit module has been imported successfully, this will return a list of commands provided by the module.

 # Manage your tokens
 This module looks for a configuration file in <$home>\.ringtail\config.
 Although you can edit the configuration file with any text editor (it's in json format), you can also use a series of methods to create and manage various *profiles*.
 Each *profile* maps to a combination of Discover portal, token, and uri to the portal API endpoint.